Skip to main contentSkip to article

 • Are there waterfront detached homes in White Rock?

 True beachfront detached are rare and almost always on Marine Drive or the streets immediately above it.
-Most "waterfront" detached are actually view homes on the bluff (Buena Vista, Pacific Avenue, Roper Avenue) — the Pacific Ocean and US Cascade sightlines are protected by the elevation.
-View-detached on the bluff typically transacts $2.5M–$4M+ depending on view quality, lot, and year built.
-True ground-level oceanfront single-family inventory is genuinely scarce and tends to trade off-market or with limited public exposure.
+Most "waterfront" detached are view homes on the bluff (Buena Vista, Pacific Avenue, Roper Avenue) — Pacific Ocean and US Cascade sightlines protected by the elevation.
+View-detached on the bluff typically transacts $2.5M-$4M+ depending on view quality, lot, and year built.

-• What's the deal with the CN rail line at the foot of the bluff?
+• What is the BNSF rail line at the foot of the bluff?

-The Burlington Northern Santa Fe rail line (operated by BNSF, with CN trackage rights) runs at the base of the bluff along Marine Drive.
+The Burlington Northern Santa Fe rail line (BNSF, with CN trackage rights) runs at the base of the bluff along Marine Drive.
 Freight traffic is intermittent but real.
-Noise and access timing along Marine Drive remain ongoing community conversations — buyers near the waterfront should road-test the property at the times of day they'll actually be there, including evening and overnight.
-There has been a long-running federal-provincial-municipal conversation about the rail line's future (potential relocation has been studied) but no firm timeline.
-Treat the rail line as a permanent feature for purchase planning.
+Buyers near the waterfront should road-test the property at the times of day they will actually be there, including evening and overnight.
+A federal-provincial-municipal conversation about the rail line future (potential relocation studied) has no firm timeline — treat the rail line as permanent for purchase planning.

-• How long is the commute from White Rock to downtown Vancouver?
+• How long is the commute to downtown Vancouver?

-By car at peak, typically 60–75 minutes each way via Highway 99 and the Massey Tunnel, sometimes longer with Tunnel incidents.
-Off-peak runs 45–55.
-Transit means an express bus to Bridgeport SkyTrain on the Canada Line — the TransLink 351 (White Rock Centre ↔ Bridgeport) is the dominant route, figure 75–90 minutes door-to-door at peak.
-The planned Massey Tunnel replacement (eight-lane immersed-tube under the Fraser, currently in design and pre-construction) will reshape this corridor when it opens, but the project timeline runs into the early-to-mid 2030s.
+By car at peak, typically 60-75 minutes each way via Highway 99 and the Massey Tunnel.
+Off-peak runs 45-55.
+Transit means an express bus to Bridgeport SkyTrain on the Canada Line — the TransLink 351 (White Rock Centre to Bridgeport) is the dominant route, 75-90 minutes door-to-door at peak.
+The Massey Tunnel replacement (eight-lane immersed-tube) is in pre-construction with completion targeted for the early-to-mid 2030s.

-• How does White Rock's view-corridor protection affect what's buildable?
+• How does White Rock view-corridor protection affect what is buildable?

-White Rock municipal council has historically been protective of view corridors and tree retention on redevelopment, and recent OCP reviews have not loosened that posture meaningfully.
-Practical implication: redevelopment on bluff-side parcels is constrained by view-cone-preservation policy, tree retention requirements, and height-limit overlays.
-Several proposed condo projects have been working through the planning process at any given time — some advance, some don't.
-The view-corridor protection is a meaningful share of why view-property values have held — buyers redeveloping in White Rock should run a feasibility check with the City early.
+White Rock council has historically been protective of view corridors and tree retention on redevelopment, and recent OCP reviews have not loosened that.
+Redevelopment on bluff-side parcels is constrained by view-cone-preservation policy, tree retention requirements, and height-limit overlays.
+The view-corridor protection is a meaningful share of why view-property values have held — buyers redeveloping should run a feasibility check with the City early.

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.